Late Night (film): Plot

-One year later, the show's team has diversified, Molly is promoted to co-lead monologue writer, and Katherine's show is more successful than ever.
+One year later, the show's team has diversified.
+Molly is co-monologue writer with Tom, with whom she has a relationship.
+Katherine's show is more successful than ever.

 Cast

 Production

 In September 2016, it was reported that Fox 2000 had bought the rights to the project, written by Mindy Kaling, who was also set to costar alongside Emma Thompson.
 In November 2016, Paul Feig signed on to direct the film.
 However, in August 2017, Nisha Ganatra was announced as director when Feig dropped out due to scheduling conflicts.

 In February 2018, it was reported that 30West and FilmNation Entertainment would co-finance the film and sell distribution rights.
 In April 2018, John Lithgow, Hugh Dancy, Reid Scott, Paul Walter Hauser, Denis O'Hare, John Early, Max Casella and Megalyn Echikunwoke joined the cast, with filming commencing April 23, 2018 in Canada.
 Amy Ryan joined the cast in May.